paypaldev/fastlane_paypal_video_project/README.md

     <hr />
 </div>

-# Fastlane PayPal Video Project
+# Fastlane by PayPal using the PayPal Integration - Video Project Files

 This is the example code for the Fastlane PayPal Video Project.